Avi GSLB Architecture and Terminologies

 Navigate to Administration > Accounts > Roles to check the default predefined roles, These roles are assigned to authorized Controller users.
 In our particular example, clicking the plus sign at the right end of the

 Tenant-Admin role row expands all ten columns, revealing more details about different aspects of the Avi Vantage platform.
 GSLB rights (red rectangle) focus on access to three GSLB entities – the GSLB configuration, global applications (services), and the geolocation database that supports geolocation.

 GSLB Administrators, Global Application Administrators

-An authorized user may enjoy a different set of access rights, depending upon how they log in, i.e., into which tenant.
+An authorized user may enjoy a different set of access rights, depending upon the requirements.

-GSLB may only be configured/reconfigured by a user account having write access to GSLB Configuration.
+GSLB may only be configured or reconfigured by a user account having write access to GSLB Configuration.
 Such access is included in the definition of the predefined

 System-Admin role, the role assigned to the user named